Buttery almond flour biscuits meet billows of whipped cream and ripe berries in this easy gluten-free strawberry shortcake recipe.

 - Strawberries combined with the sweetener of your choice (sugar, honey, maple syrup, etc.) form a juicy melange.
 Use any ripe fruit you like: other berries, peaches, nectarines, apricots, or plums are all lovely choices.
 Or try my strawberry rhubarb chia jam for a twist.

 - Lightly sweetened whipped cream contrasts beautifully with ripe berries and buttery biscuits.
+Change it up with whipped mascarpone for cheesecake vibes, or tangy whipped crème fraiche.
 For dairy-free, use rich coconut yogurt such as Culina or Cocojune, or make whipped coconut cream.

 Flours for GF Shortcake